anudeepthika/calculate-behaviour2/addition.md

   Given I have a calculator that's turned on

-  When I enter all the numbers by pressing "+" in between And press "=" after entering last number
+  When I enter all the numbers by pressing "+" alternatively And press "=" after entering last number

   Then I see the 'added sum" as the result